 Compare this with the factories used to make cars, where the product moves steadily along a largely automated production line.
 Interchangeable components are inserted at various stages, in an order that has been pre-planned to make it as efficient as possible.
-Much of the work can be done by computer controlled robotic arms with an incredible degree of precision.
+Much of the work can be done by computer-controlled robotic arms with an incredible degree of precision.

-A decent factory working with a well planned system can produce something on the order of 100,000 cars annually.
-Or at the top end you have Hyundai’s massive Ulsan factory, which employs approximately 34,000 people and can produce something on the order of 1.53 million vehicles per year.
+A decent factory working with a well-planned system can produce something on the order of 100,000 cars annually.
+Or at the top end, you have Hyundai’s massive Ulsan factory, which employs approximately 34,000 people and can produce something on the order of 1.53 million vehicles per year.
 Now that’s mass production.

 The fact is that aircraft manufacturers simply don’t leverage the kind of savings that could be expected with better assembly processes.
-I accept that they’re building something significantly more complex than a hatchback and in nowhere near the same quantities, but there is still savings to be made.
+I accept that they’re building something significantly more complex than a hatchback and in nowhere near the same quantities, but there are still savings to be made.

 A good example of this, albeit not in the realm of fighter aircraft, is the construction of the Navies new Astute class submarines.
 After consulting with an American firm, BAE was able to develop new construction methods such as laying the various circular sections flat to the ground to aid the installation of things such as piping.

 Such efficiencies have not found their way into aircraft manufacturing.
-It could be argued that governments don’t order enough planes for it to be worth while, but maybe if those planes weren’t so expensive in the first place then the government would be able to afford more of them?
+It could be argued that governments don’t order enough planes for it to be worthwhile, but maybe if those planes weren’t so expensive in the first place then the government would be able to afford more of them?

 And now that we’re at the manufacturing stage, it’s time to get into some of the nitty, gritty of the issue.